Welcome to our cacti database where we list many varieties of cacti.

 C. Flowering Cacti

-When people consider planting flowers in their gardens, cacti are rarely the first plant to come to mind.
+When people consider flowering plant varieties for their gardens, cacti are rarely the first plant to come to mind.
 However, many types of cacti can produce vibrant and enchanting flowers that smell incredible.

 Some cacti bloom most of the year, while others only bloom when the days are short.
 Some of the flowers open when the sun is down, while others open up in the bright of day.
 No matter which type of bloom your cactus produces, it is sure to be a delight.